githubschool/bookish-octocat/README.md

-# GitHub for Developers
+# GitHub for Non-Developers

-- Class Date: February 28 - March 3, 2022
+- Class Date: May 3 - May 4, 2022
-- Facilitator: @allthedoll :taco:
+- Facilitator: @evgenyrahman :taco:

 ## Class Resources